andreskrey/readability.php/README.md

 - **substituteEntities**: default value `false`, disables the `substituteEntities` flag of libxml.
 Will avoid substituting HTML entities.
 Like `&aacute;` to á.
 - **normalizeEntities**: default value `false`, converts UTF-8 characters to its HTML Entity equivalent.
 Useful to parse HTML with mixed encoding.
 - **originalURL**: default value `http://fakehost`, original URL from the article used to fix relative URLs.
+- **summonCthulhu**: default value `false`, remove all <script> nodes via regex.
+This is not ideal as it might break things, but might be the only solution to [libxml problems with unescaped javascript](https://github.com/andreskrey/readability.php#known-issues).

 ## Limitations